 Jean Van de Velde was a relative unknown in the game of golf, yet sitting at the 18th tee of the final round in prime position to cruise to a major championship victory.

 How quickly a day can go awry… and this story is by far the biggest example in the PGA history as to how mental the game really is (and not just based on skill alone).

 Discussing the Van de Velde collapse simply won’t do it justice, but instead here’s a video of the epic collapse, via You Tube:

 Currently, as I write this mini-post, it’s still very early in the final round of the 2010 U.S. Open at Pebble Beach, but 25-year old American Dustin Johnson is certainly channeling his inner Jean Van de Velde.

-Entering the final round, Johnson was on top of the leaderboard at six-under par, but in the first three holes, Johnson managed a triple bogey and a double bogey, including a flubbed chip off the hozzle of the club and a wayward tee shot that was so far from being a quality tee shot, that none of NBC’s cameras could track down where the ball ended up.
+Entering the final round, Johnson was on top of the leaderboard at six-under par.
+But after the first three holes, he managed a triple bogey and a double bogey, including a flubbed chip off the hosel of the club and a wayward tee shot that was so far from being a quality tee shot, none of NBC’s cameras could track down where the ball ended up.

 His struggles continue, and I feel for the kid.

 But whatever knocks us down, can only make us stronger – as the phrase goes.

 There’s plenty of time for Dustin Johnson to right the ship, but at the current time – it’s not looking promising for the young PGA tour pro – but with that being said, the U.S. Open certainly has become an exciting one, especially with Tiger Woods, Ernie Els and Phil Mickelson all lurking on the leaderboard.

 Damn, I wish Jean Van de Velde were here to see it.